 Look for a PR Manager with a large network of media contacts, working knowledge of the current media landscape and proven case studies from their work with other artists (ask for these when you’re interviewing potential candidates).

 Publicists generally work on a monthly retainer for a fixed number of hours around key projects (like album releases or tours), so if you’re going to hire one, make sure you do it at least 6 weeks out from your release date.
 They’ll need as much time as possible to develop your communications strategy, prepare assets and start conversations about you with their contacts.

 While your music manager is the most important member of your music team, the most powerful is your lawyer.
-The role of the entertainment lawyer is to deal on your behalf with all the negotiations and contracts you encounter during your career — whether it’s deals with publishers or labels, managers and agents.
-A good music lawyer should have a solid understanding of the music industry, copyright laws, and have experience writing and reviewing contracts with record labels, booking agents, distributors and managers.
+The role of the entertainment lawyer is to deal on your behalf with all the negotiations and contracts you encounter during your career — whether it’s dealing with publishers or labels, managers or agents.
+A good music lawyer should have a solid understanding of the music industry, and copyright laws, and have experience writing and reviewing contracts with record labels, booking agents, distributors, and managers.